 Authority Generated Revenue is TRCA's second largest revenue source.
-58% of TRCA generated revenue comes from user fees collected through our planning and permit applications, entrance fees and other means.
+19% of TRCA generated revenue comes from user fees collected through our planning and permit applications, entrance fees and other means (lower than average year due to pandemic)

 TRCA revenue types are explained in detail in the slides that follow.